M-J-Robbins/good-email-code/email-code/template.md

 <meta name="color-scheme" content="light dark">
 <meta name="supported-color-schemes" content="light dark">
 {% endhighlight %}
 These are used to control dark mode preferences.
-They both do the same thing but `supported-color-schemes` was renames to `color-scheme` so for now we include both to get more as the old name is supported by WebKit, Safari, and Mail in macOS 10.14.4.
+They both do the same thing but `supported-color-schemes` was renames to `color-scheme` so for now we include both to get more as the old name is supported by Safari, and Mail in macOS 10.14.4.

 The `content` values are
+* light - tells the email client that only light styles are provided
+* light only - tells the email clients that only light mode styles are ready to use and not to try and transform them to dark.
 * light dark — tells the email clients that both light and dark styles are coded and ready to use.
-* light - tells the email client that only light styles are provided
-* light only - tells the email clients that only light mode styles are ready to use and not to try and transform light styles.
 * light dark only — tells the email clients that light and dark styles are ready to use and not to try and transform light styles.

 It's best to set this with logic depending on if dark styles are included in the code.
 But if you can't place that logic I'd opt for `light dark`.